rism-digital/rism.info/_posts/en/2021-05/2021-05-27-how-small-changes-can-cause-great-confusion.md

 ---
 layout: post
-title: "How Small Changes can cause Great Confusion"
+title: "How Small Changes Can Cause Great Confusion"
-date: 2021-05-26
+date: 2021-05-27
 lang: en
 post: true
 category: new_at_rism